 Truman Capote is remembered for this famous garden saying:

 "In my garden, after a rainfall, you can faintly, yes, hear the breaking of new blooms."

 In 1957 for the Spring-Summer edition of the Paris Review,

 "I will not tolerate the presence of yellow roses--which is sad because they’re my favorite flower."

-Finally, Truman could be funny.
-In his play "Truman," throws away a Christmas gift of a poinsettia, dismissing it by saying,
+Finally, in the Jay Presson Allen play "Tru," Truman throws away a Christmas gift of a poinsettia, dismissing it by saying something Truman actually said,

 “Poinsettias are the Robert Goulet of botany.”

 Thanks for listening to The Daily Gardener.